yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-master.md

 ##### --cdc_state_table_num_tablets

 The number of tablets to use when creating the CDC state table.
+Used in both xCluster and CDCSDK.

 Default: `0` (Use the same default number of tablets as for regular tables.)

 ##### --cdc_wal_retention_time_secs

 WAL retention time, in seconds, to be used for tables for which a CDC stream was created.
-If you change the value, make sure that the [`yb-tserver --cdc_wal_retention_time_secs`](../yb-tserver/#cdc-wal-retention-time-secs) flag is also updated with the same value.
+Used in both xCluster and CDCSDK.

 Default: `14400` (4 hours)